imran-riz/MotivateMe/README.md

 # MotivateMe
-A client application that makes use of the MotivationWeb web service to display motivational quotes.
+A desktop and mobile client application that makes use of the MotivationWeb web service to display motivational quotes.